In this tutorial, we’ll take a look at how to update Portainer.

 7. You can log back into Portainer and it will be updated!

 This tutorial looked at how to update Portainer.
 Portainer is the way I’ve been managing my Docker containers for a long time and it’s worked flawlessly.
-There are other options available, but this is an easy way that you can update and manage your containers.
+There are other options available, but this is an easy way you can update and manage your containers.